 Tinker with and publish the game

 We can’t emphasize enough how much of your video game relies on the trial-and-error process.
 There’s going to be a great deal of simple things you want to do, but can’t wrap your head around how to accomplish them.
-Don’t fret, you’re game isn’t going anywhere.
+Don’t fret, your game isn’t going anywhere.
 Take the time to peruse the software forums — they’ll provide you with anything and everything you need to know — and don’t get discouraged when things don’t click right away.
 You’re probably not on a deadline.

 That’s it!
 Once you feel you’re game is ready for the market, however big or little, publish it.
 Each game-making program offers different publishing options based on the software version you’re running and whether you opted for the premium or light edition.
 You can always publish your game to another platform later, so don’t worry if you can only port it to one device, or only offer it only as an .EXE file.
 Share your creation with others and continue to build upon your success (or failure).